 Here are a few ways to save on accommodations when you travel, which is the number one expense on vacation – 47 percent of the money we spend typically goes here.

-Savings on Hotels
+Saving Money on Hotels

 • Call the hotel directly for the best rate.